carpdiem/carpdiem.github.io/_projects/Generating-Color-Temperature-Equivalent-Light-with-RGB-LEDs.markdown

 2. Again, also the technical term for it.

 3. This is a lie, but it's close enough to the truth.
-If you want to understand the whole truth, go study Quantum Field Theory and the (Planck Length)[https://en.wikipedia.org/wiki/Planck_length].
+If you want to understand the whole truth, go study Quantum Field Theory and the [Planck Length](https://en.wikipedia.org/wiki/Planck_length).

 4. My favorite part.